FactoryBoy/factory_boy/docs/reference.rst

     .. attribute:: name

-        The generated object (where the :class:`RelatedFactory` attribute will set) may be passed to the related factory if the :attr:`name` parameter is set.
+        The generated object (where the :class:`RelatedFactory` attribute will set) may be passed to the related factory if the :attr:`factory_related_name` parameter is set.

         It will be passed as a keyword argument, using the :attr:`name` value as